threelittlemonkeys/text-classification-pytorch/cnn/README.md

 A minimal PyTorch implementation of Convolutional Neural Networks (CNNs) for text classification.

+Supported features:
+- Character and/or word embeddings in the input layer
+- Mini-batch training with CUDA

 ## Usage

 Training data should be formatted as below: